Pregnancy, births and maternity: risk factors during pregnancy

 Smoking

-Data on smoking during pregnancy in Scotland are available:
+Data on smoking during pregnancy in Scotland are available from:

 Women who are pregnant or planning to get pregnant can get more information from the NHS Scotland Ready Steady Baby website.